-If a name isn’t mentioned, search for the HR or relevant department personnel’s profiles on LinkedIn or Twitter, and address the letter to them.
+If a name isn’t mentioned, search for the HR or relevant department personnel’s profiles on LinkedIn or Twitter, and address the letter.
 HR Departments in some companies can even tell you about the right person if you call in.
-However, when in doubt, writing ‘Dear HR Manager’ is always a safe option.
+However, writing ‘Dear HR Manager’ is always a safe option when in doubt.

 2. Be Original from The Start

-Avoid starting with something as generic, obvious and space-wasting as: ‘I am writing this letter in response to your ABC advertisement for XYZ position’.
+Avoid starting with something as generic, evident, and space-wasting as: ‘I am writing this letter in response to your ABC advertisement for XYZ position.’
 Instead, summarize who you are (and no, that doesn’t include mentioning your name) and why you would be the best fit for the position in the first 2 lines.
-For instance, it can start something like this: “As a fashion enthusiast graduating with a high CGPA in the field, I was excited to see your advertisement for Junior Designer”.
+For instance, it can start something like this: “As a fashion enthusiast graduating with a high CGPA in the field, I was excited to see your advertisement for Junior Designer.”

 3. Use Keywords as Clues

-Job advertisements are quite descriptive and can be used to your advantage when writing the follow-up to your stellar introduction.
+Job advertisements are pretty descriptive and can be used to your advantage when writing the follow-up to your stellar introduction.
 Use the keywords in the job description to write a personalized and relevant description of your skills and experience.
-This helps the HR manager see that you’re a good fit, and also makes the main body easier to write and organize.
+This helps the HR manager see that you’re a good fit and makes the main body easier to write and organize.

 4. Be Precise, Simple, and Consistent

 Avoid going past the one-page limit.
-While it may seem too short, this will help freshen and streamline your cover letter, and keep it from becoming a repetition of your resume.
+While it may seem too short, this will help freshen and streamline your cover letter and keep it from becoming a repetition of your resume.
 Also, while it’s good to insert a few field-related terms, avoid peppering the letter with technical jargon.
-This will only confuse the HR personnel who reads it, hence leaving a bad impression.
+This will only confuse the HR personnel who reads it, leaving a wrong impression.

 5. Be Skill Savvy

 As a fresh graduate, you may not have enough work experience to base an entire cover letter around it.
-Instead, select 2-4 of your skills that are most relevant to the position.
+Instead, select 2-to 4 of your skills that are most relevant to the position.
 Then explain each in 2-3 sentences with an example from school, your previous internship, or volunteer work.
-This will keep your cover letter fresh, and distinctly different from your resume.
+This will keep your cover letter fresh and distinctly different from your resume.

 6. What Can YOU Do for The Company?

-Companies. don’t want to know how much you admire them.
-What they do want to know is how your particular skills can contribute towards their organization.
-Devote a major part of your letter to explaining how you can improve their current processes, and what challenges you can help them overcome.
+Companies don’t want to know how much you admire them.
+They want to know how your particular skills can contribute to their organization.
+Devote a major part of your letter to explaining how you can improve their current processes and what challenges you can help them overcome.
 This is where your research skills will come in handy.

-Use the organization’s online presence to your advantage by exploring the company’s website, along with looking up journals, articles, and websites relevant to the company.
-This will help you understand what the company, particularly your intended department, needs and any potential problems you might be able to solve.
+Use the organization’s online presence to your advantage by exploring the company’s website, journals, articles, and websites relevant to the company.
+This will help you understand what the company, particularly your intended department, needs and any potential problems you might solve.